turlucode/ros-docker-gui/README.md

 ```sh
 turludock generate -e noetic_mesa FOLDER_PATH
 ```
-The `FOLDER_PATH` now contains all necessary files to run a custom `Docker build` command.
+The `FOLDER_PATH` now contains all necessary files to run a custom `docker build` command.
-So you can just invoke `Docker build FOLDER_PATH` for example.
+So you can just invoke `docker build FOLDER_PATH` for example.

 ### Build or generate from custom YAML configuration
 OK, so you don't like the existing presets and you would like to build a Docker image using